Robert H. Edmunds Jr.: Career

 After working as a district attorney in Guilford County, North Carolina and as an Assistant United States Attorney for the Middle District of North Carolina, Edmunds served as the presidentially-appointed United States Attorney for the Middle District of North Carolina from 1986 to 1993.
 In 1993, Edmunds entered private practice, joining the firm Stern & Klepfer.
 In 1996, he ran for North Carolina Attorney General but lost to Mike Easley.
 He was elected to the North Carolina Court of Appeals in 1998 as a Republican.
 In 2000, he was elected to the North Carolina Supreme Court, defeating Franklin Freeman.
-He was elected as a Republican, though the office is now nonpartisan.
+He was elected as a Republican, though the office became nonpartisan.

 Justice Edmunds won a second term to the North Carolina Supreme Court by defeating Wake Forest University law professor Suzanne Reynolds in the 2008 elections.
-In 2016 when running for a third term he was defeated by Michael R. Morgan.
+In 2016 when running for a third term he was defeated by Michael Morgan.